 Kathleen Foley, Ph.D., OTR/L

-Dr. Kathleen Foley joined the School of Occupational Therapy at Brenau University in 2013 as an Associate Professor and Research Coordinator at the North Atlanta campus.
+Dr. Kathleen T. Foley joined the School of Occupational Therapy at Brenau University in 2013 as an Associate Professor at the North Atlanta campus.
 She received an undergraduate degree in Occupational Therapy from Quinnipiac University, a Master of Science in Instructional Systems Technology, and a PhD in Higher Education from Indiana University-Bloomington.
 A native of Massachusetts, Dr. Foley has worked in staff and leadership roles within the rehabilitation arena with extensive experience in the neurorehabilitation of adults and older adults.
 She has held various academic positions in Massachusetts, Indiana, and Alabama.
 Her current teaching responsibilities in the entry-level program include foundations, the adult and older adult assessment and application courses as well as thesis supervision.

 In scholarly activity, Dr. Foley is focused on maximizing occupational performance in older adults and the development of interprofessional health care teams.
 She has received intramural grant funding to investigate toileting disparities among older Black residents in skilled nursing facilities.
 In addition, Dr. Foley has presented at the state and national level on a variety of topics including fieldwork and interprofessional teams.
+Currently, she is supervising student thesis projects exploring toileting disability and upper extremity rehabilitation outcomes.

 Wedge, F, Christy, J, Graham, C, Brown, CJ, & Foley, KT.
 (2011).
 Factors influencing the use of outcome measures in physical therapy practice.
 Physiotherapy Theory and Practice, 28(2), 119-33.
 PMID: 21877943